Daunte Wright had open warrant for choking, threatening to shoot woman for $820

 Mr. Wright faced being sent to jail for violating the conditions of his release, including a prohibition against firearms possession, which may explain why he resisted officers, jumping back into the vehicle as they tried to handcuff him, as shown on police body-camera video.

-He died at the scene after Officer Kim Potter shot him in what the police chief described as a tragic mistake, saying that she had intended to use her Taser, not her handgun, to subdue him as he apparently sought to escape.
+He died at the scene after Officer Kim Potter shot him in what the police chief described as a tragic mistake, saying that she had intended to user her Taser, not her handgun, to subdue him as he apparently sought to escape.

 Ms. Potter, who resigned Tuesday, was charged Wednesday with second-degree manslaughter, while attorney Ben Crump, who represents the Wright family, disputed the “accidental discharge” explanation.